• English

 This query returns these results:

 Here's an example of a NRQL query with segments broken out into ten buckets.
-The bottom bucket will include outliers, so you may want to adjust accordingly.
+The bottom bucket includes outliers, so you may need to adjust accordingly.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.